Remember, remember the Fifth of November The Gunpowder Treason

-Even today as you read this, oppresion is high on the list with the misinformed authorities afraid of the common man and his choice of enjoying himself.
-All a bonfire boye or belle wants is peace, tolerance, celebration, freedom of choice, thought and rememberance of those that sacraficed their lives for our freedom, and remembering those that died for us.
+Even today as you read this, oppression is high on the list with the misinformed authorities afraid of the common man and his choice of enjoying himself.
+All a bonfire boye or belle wants is peace, tolerance, celebration, freedom of choice, thought and remembrance of those that sacrificed their lives for our freedom, and remembering those that died for us.

 So why does it only happens in Lewes ?, To be absolutely honest I haven’t a clue!, the building under threat was in London not Lewes, protestants were burnt at the stake everywhere not just in Lewes, William 111 landed at Torbay not the River Ouse, perhaps someone out there can enlighten me.

 Maybe it is, that during the town’s history, it was for a brief period the capital of England, this would have been after the Battle of Lewes in 1264 when the Mise of Lewes was signed, The Mise of Lewes is considered by many to be the birth of democracy and the formation of the first proper “Parliament” and perhaps the locals felt that all the suffering on the battle fields of Lewes nearly went to waste by trying to blow up the Houses of Parliament.

 Perhaps it was the fanatical way that Lewes Folk followed their chosen religion in the past, Lewes once had up to thirty churches, chapels, meeting rooms etc covering pretty much every protestant denomination.
 Now there are only fifteen, which for a population of around 17,500 is still an extraordinary high number and only one of them is Catholic!